Coined quantum walks on the line: Disorder, entanglement, and localization: The Model

 Arguably the most studied CQW is the Hadamard walk which is defined by the following operators

-For the Hadamard walk, each site is equivalent and a `fair' coin toss propagates the walker.
-The initial coin configuration yields the potential for an underlying drift in the Hadamard walk since the time evolution is unitary.
-This is usually circumvented by considering
+\sw{Here, $H$ is the Hadamard gate.} For the Hadamard walk, each site is equivalent and a ``fair'' coin toss propagates the walker.
+The initial coin configuration yields the potential for an underlying drift in the Hadamard walk since the time evolution is unitary. \sw{This is circumvented by considering the initial state}

-as initial state.
 The initial coin state is an eigenstate of the $Y$ gate.
 Since the Hadamard gate is a superposition of the $X$ and the $Z$ gate, this initial coin state ensures that there is no drift and the dynamics is symmetric.

 The Hadamard walk and its applications have been extensively studied, see, e.g., Refs.~\cite{Kon04,nayak2000quantum,Obu15,Tre03,carneiro2005entanglement} to name a few.
 Due to the spatial homogeneity of the coin operator, the time-evolved wave function can even be analytically derived~\cite{nayak2000quantum}.
-In App.~\ref{app:HW} we recall how to solve the Hadamard walk, following Ref.~\cite{nayak2000quantum}.
+In Appendix~\ref{app:HW} we recall how to solve the Hadamard walk, following Ref.~\cite{nayak2000quantum}.
 For the initial state~(\ref{eq:initial}) we find \begin{widetext}

 \end{widetext} The most salient feature of the walker occupation probability for the Hadamard walk consists of two ballistically propagating peaks emerging from the origin, see Fig.~\ref{fig:HW}.

 The width of these peaks scales asymptotically as $O(t^{1/3})$ and between the peaks the wave function is essentially uniformly distributed~\cite{nayak2000quantum}.
 Over time, coin and walker become entangled.
 This entanglement can be quantified by the entanglement entropy (EE), viz.,